namigop/FintX/README.md

 # FintX
 FintX is a native, cross-platform, gRPC test bench.
-It not only works on Windows, MacOS and Linux but any data files created are portable to all platforms
+It not only works on Windows, MacOS and Linux but any data files created are portable to all platforms.

+Extremely honored to have FintX featured in the Avalonia App Showcase https://avaloniaui.net/Showcase

 <img src="https://github.com/namigop/FintX/blob/main/docs/ServerStreaming.png" style="width: 80%; height: 80%" />